Friday, September 20, 2024

 30. New York Yankees

-What a surprise, the Yankees didn't want to sully their timeless look and stoop down to the level of the other 28 teams by actually making something fun.
+What a surprise, the Yankees didn't want to sully their nearly unchanged look and stoop down to the level of the other 28 teams by actually making something fun.
 We're talking about the only team in baseball that has only two primary uniforms - one home, one away, zero alternates.
 The Yankees are actually going in the reverse direction and stripping down their existing uniforms to even more bare.
-For the 2024 season, they removed the white piping from the numbers, letters, and sleeves of their road uniforms, thus reverting back to their pre-1973, Mickey Mantle-era style with just basic black numerals on a plain gray jersey.
+For the 2024 season, they removed the white trim from the numbers, letters, and sleeves of their road uniforms, thus reverting back to their pre-1973, Mickey Mantle-era style with just basic black numerals on a plain gray jersey.
 Exciting.

 STANDINGS AND UPCOMING SERIES AS OF 9/20/24: